GP and consultant case study: Paediatric 2WW Pathway

 GP and Consultant case study: Paediatrics - Consultant Connect

-Following the Children’s Cancer and Leukaemia Group (CCLG) new referral guidelines for suspected cancer in children and young people in April 2021, University Hospitals Coventry and Warwickshire NHS Trust (UHCW) launched a new Paediatric 2WW pathway via Consultant Connect, in November 2021.
-The new pathway meets the guidance of the CCLG.
-GPs can now use Telephone Advice & Guidance, via Consultant Connect, to rapidly speak with Paediatric Consultants at UHCW.
+Following the Children’s Cancer and Leukaemia Group (CCLG) new referral guidelines for suspected cancer in children and young people in April 2021, University Hospitals Coventry and Warwickshire NHS Trust (UHCW) launched a new Paediatric 2WW Pathway via Consultant Connect.
+Launched in November 2021, the new pathway meets the guidance of the CCLG and allows Primary Care clinicians to use Telephone Advice & Guidance via Consultant Connect to rapidly speak with paediatric consultants at UHCW.

 Clinician experience

-Dr Kim Neuling has been a Consultant Paediatrician at UHCW for 11 years and answers GP queries via Consultant Connect.
+Dr Kim Neuling has been a consultant paediatrician at UHCW for 11 years and answers queries via Consultant Connect.
 We asked Dr Neuling about the benefits of the new pathway:

 Initial Patient Presentation